randym/axlsx/README.md

 --------

 Axlsx is an Office Open XML Spreadsheet generator for the Ruby programming language.
-It enables the you to generate 100% valid xlsx files that include customised styling 3D pie, bar and line charts.
+It enables the you to generate 100% valid xlsx files that include customised styling, images, 3D pie, bar and line charts and auto-width columns.
 Below is a summary of salient features.

 Feature List
 ------------